plone/plone.batching/plone/batching/batching.rst

   >>> batch.previouspage
   4

-We can also make sure beforehand to see if there are any next or previous pages.
+We can also ask if there are any next or previous pages.

   >>> batch.has_next
   True